1Password/scim-examples/beta/do-app-platform-op-cli/README.md

 Deploying 1Password SCIM bridge on App Platform comes with a few benefits:

 - For standard deployments, App Platform will host your SCIM bridge for a predictable cost of $10 USD/month (at the time of last review).
-- You will not need to set up a DNS record.
-DigitalOcean automatically provides a URL for your SCIM bridge.
+- You do not need to manage a DNS record.
+DigitalOcean automatically provides a unique URL for your SCIM bridge.
 - You will deploy 1Password SCIM bridge directly to DigitalOcean from your local terminal.
 There is no requirement to clone this repository for this deployment.

 ## Prerequisites